All Episodes

 I think it will stop at the very, very, very small regionals, right?

-I think the small regionals, there's many of those that may be sound enough uh to survive this crisis.
+I think the small regionals, there's many of those that may be sound enough to survive this crisis.

-But my point now is I need to clean my act up relative to the degradation around me, especially of the banking system, and so I'm trying to get dollars out of the bank and uh put them into stuff that's effective, right?
+But my point now is I need to clean my act up relative to the degradation around me, especially of the banking system.

-Like so that's why I'm going through in this big clean and reviewing all my preparations, reviewing everything I've got, if something is marginal, I'm going to replace it, trying to get 15 years of life out of whatever material I have here, right?
+If something is marginal, I'm going to replace it, trying to get 15 years of life out of whatever material I have here, right?

-And so I'm proceeding on the assumption that I'm potentially going to be dealing with supply chain disruptions for on the order of 15 years.
+So I'm proceeding on the assumption that I'm potentially going to be dealing with supply chain disruptions for on the order of 15 years.

-And many of the things I might want to acquire over those next 15 years may not be available if they exist now and would be transportable through time through storage, then I'm I'm looking at that issue right now.
+And many of the things I might want to acquire over those next 15 years may not be available if they exist now and would be transportable through time through storage, then I'm looking at that issue right now.

-Uh those kind of things.
+Those kind of things.

 So that's what I'm doing now.